4 minute read

 Living Room Tour / June + July 2017

-June 17 – NYC or Brooklyn – CONFIRMED
+June 17 – NYC or Brooklyn – SOLD OUT

 We’re putting together Alec solo living shows in June and July.
 These are all acoustic shows with no stage or sound system.
 Please ready everything below and get in touch if you live in or near these towns and want to host a show.
 We’d love to have a show in your living room!